 Caught on Camera?
 Call Stechschulte Nell

-If you are being charged for a crime based on video evidence, remember that it is not always the last word in your case.
+If you are being charged for a crime in Florida based on video evidence, remember that it is not always the last word in your case.

 The Tampa-based attorneys at Stechschulte Nell will work on your behalf to build a strong case despite video evidence.
 Our experienced Florida criminal lawyers will look at every angle of the video to make sure it was obtained properly as well as check to see if there are other technicalities and mitigating factors that can make the video evidence inadmissible.